puppetlabs/puppet-docs/README.markdown

 2. Use your package manager to install rake, libxml2-dev, and libxslt-dev.
 Package names may vary by platform.

-    If you are using version < 1.8.7 of Ruby you will need to install version 0.3.3 of blockenspiel and remove it from the Rakefile.

 3. Install the ruby dependencies

     $ sudo rake install